HassanAli381/Kotobi/README.md

 # Kotobi
-Kotibi is a website where book lovers can discover, share, and connect, Kotobi provides functionality for users to discover books, giving them access to add, delete, and update them and other nice features.
+Kotobi is a website where book lovers can discover, share, and connect, Kotobi provides functionality for users to discover books, giving them access to add, delete, and update them and other nice features.

 ## Technologies Used